keirthana/anbox-cloud-docs/howto/anbox/control-ams-remotely.md

     snap install amc

-## Use a trusted client with trusted certificates
+## Use trusted client certificates

-If you have installed AMC on a different machine than the AMS, controlling AMS remotely requires trusted security certificates.
+If you have installed AMC on a different machine than the AMS, controlling AMS remotely requires trusted security certificates, as a default.
 To establish trusted security certificates, you can generate self-signed certificates or use certificates signed by a Certificate Authority.
 See {ref}`sec-security-cert-remote-clients` for more information.

 ### Self-signed certificates